daryldauphin/daryldauphin/README.md

 # 💫About Me :
 At work, I engineer my days to make an impact.
-Backed by 5+ years of website design and development experience in multiple industries and running a micro-digital marketing agency, I have a passion for growth, helping my team, and teaching.
+Backed by 5+ years of website design and development experience in multiple industries and freelancing, I have a passion for growth, helping my team, and teaching.

 ## 🌐Socials